As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 Estimating team capacity in hours

 Calculate how many people there are on the team and multiply it by their normal workload.
+You can check this through the group schedule builder app.

 Let’s say your team is 10 people and they work on the project 5 days a week 4 hours each day.
 It means that in total you have 200 hours a week.